2 Year Sleep Regression – The Professional Advice You Need!

 9. Gently Handle Nighttime Fears

 Fear of the dark or gremlins in the cupboard are perfectly normal for this age as their imagination is starting to develop.
+So, try to avoid reading stories that may highlight fears and keep bedtime full of happy thoughts.

 10. Be Calm, Understanding And Consistent

-The best way to help your little one through a 2 year sleep regression is to stay calm and appreciate that this is all perfectly normal behaviour!
+The best way to help your little one through a 2 year sleep regression is to stay calm and appreciate that this is all perfectly normal behaviour.

 Along with being calm and understanding goes being consistent.

-Despite the fact that you are feeling unsettled by your toddler’s sleep regression, you will need to hold your resolve and maintain established routines as much as possible.
+Despite the fact that you are feeling unsettled by your toddler’s sleep regression, you will need to hold your resolve and maintain your established routines as much as possible.

-2 Year Sleep Regression FAQs
+2 Year Sleep Regression Frequently Asked Questions

-Here are some of the most frequently asked questions about the 2 year sleep regression that may help to answer any further questions you have!
+Here are some of the most frequently asked questions about the 2 year sleep regression that may help to answer any further questions you have.

 Does A 2 Year Old Need A Nap?

+Most 2 year olds still need at least 1 day time nap.
 During their 3rd year, your little one will definitely transition to 1 nap a day… but this may not occur every day and many will have stopped daytime napping by their 3rd birthday.

 Should I Let My Toddler Cry It Out During Sleep Regression?